David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 is not a double buffer.
 Deserialize and serialize each can't be memoreis, they have to be lots of registers as need to read from them all in one clock

 ## Histogram
-This is

-Should I use a  big memory to store whole histogram?
-pros:
-1. Will need to write to 1 address every cycle
-cons:
-1. will need to read entire histogram out on one cycle or stall after writing while I ready out all parts
-1. will need to reset entire memory one entry at a time after done writing.

-implementation - if convert tuples to seq, then can do shift using normal shift operator and register/adders can just be mapped to right sizes

 The following diagrams show the implementations of histogram in hardware.
 The first one creates a separate register for each bin.